Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 #### 2.2.1 State space and successor

 Let G be a non-empty set of *grounding states*.
-Intuitively, each g in G represents a possible configuration of the world, or of a theory about the world, together with its current grounding structure.
+Intuitively, each $g$ in G represents a possible configuration of the world, or of a theory about the world, together with its current grounding structure.

 We assume:

 1. A distinguished subset Cont ⊆ G of **contingent states**.
-2. A distinguished element Omega in G, intended as the *absolutely grounded* state.
+2. A distinguished element Ω in G, intended as the *absolutely grounded* state.
 3. A (partial) **successor function**

    S : Cont → G

    which maps a contingent state to a strictly “more grounded” successor.

-The idea is that for any contingent configuration g, the machine does not stay at g; it must move to a successor state S(g) that reduces the amount of ungrounded contingency.
+The idea is that for any contingent configuration $g$, the machine does not stay at g; it must move to a successor state S($g$) that reduces the amount of ungrounded contingency.

 #### 2.2.2 A decreasing measure